TrueList

 18. The Obama campaign raised $75 million thanks to A/B testing.

 Former President Barack Obama’s 2008 US presidential campaign is perhaps one of the best and most famous examples of outstanding A/B testing results.
-In fact, the A/B testing email statistics Obama’s digital marketing team compiled present an interesting case study material.
+In fact, the A/B testing email statistics Obama’s digital marketing team compiled provide interesting case study material.
 They tested out various photos, videos, and website layouts, which increased the campaign’s website sign-up rate by a whopping 140%, boosting the funds gathered by a massive $75 million.
-One of the many A/B tests they ran was in relation to the buttons “Learn More,” “Join Us Now,” and “Sign Up Now” which revealed that “Learn More”, as opposed to the default “Sign Up” collects almost 20% more signups per visitor.
-Statistics behind the A/B testing show this brought in around 4 million email list sign-ups.
+One of the many A/B tests they ran was in relation to the buttons ‘Learn More’, ‘Join Us Now’, and ‘Sign Up Now’ which revealed that ‘Learn More’, as opposed to the default ‘Sign Up’ collects almost 20% more signups per visitor.
+Statistics behind A/B testing show this brought in around 4 million email list sign-ups.

 (Wired)

 Google carried out its first A/B testing way back in 2000, in a bid to determine how many search results they should display per page.
 Then, 10 years later, Google was running around 7,000 of these tests per year.
-Currently, A/B testing facts reveal the number of A/B tests Google runs exceeds 10,000 per year.
+Currently, A/B testing facts reveal the number of A/B tests Google runs amounts to over 10,000 per year.

 20. Google conducted A/B testing for 50 different shades of blue for their CTA.